Victoria Cup Preview, Tips, Runners & Trends

 Horse Racing stats man, Andy has contributed to OLBG for 18 years - An Ipswich fan and F1 fanatic, he also contributes EFL football and Motor Sport opinion.

-2025 Victoria Cup Preview
+2026 Victoria Cup Preview

-The Victoria Cup is a flat handicap that is scheduled to take place in May of each year at the Ascot racecourse, the race is run over a straight seven furlongs and is open to runners aged four or older.
+The Victoria Cup is a flat handicap that is scheduled to take place in May of each year at the Ascot racecourse.

 Victoria Cup Information:

-If you are interested in other predictions at Ascot then head over to the Ascot tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Ascot Racecourse section for links to these.
+If you are interested in other predictions at Ascot, then head over to the Ascot tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Ascot Racecourse section for links to these.

 How competitive is the Victoria Cup market?
-When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2004 when the race had an over-round of 126%.
+When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2005 when the race had an over-round of 127%.
 The race in 2014 was a race that was most in the bookie's favour with an over-round of 142%, whilst on average over the last 20 renewals of the Victoria Cup, the over-round has been 137%, which means the bookie expects to pay out £100 for every £137 which is bet.

 1. Iffraaj (1:22.97) in 2005

-2. Flash Fire (1:25.35) in 2016
+3. Flash Fire (1:25.35) in 2016

 Victoria Cup Past Winners

-Race Notes: There was no renewal in 2020 and the 2005 renewal was held at Lingfield.
+Race Notes: There was no renewal in 2020, and the 2005 renewal was held at Lingfield.

 YearHorse (Drawn)Info

-2024
+2024 (100k)

 1:26.58